CTKKoln/ctkwebsite/content/events/2023_deepavali.md

 **Lamp Lighting Ceremony:** Partake in the symbolic lighting of lamps, signifying the triumph of light over darkness and the victory of good over evil.

 **Fun for All Ages:** We have exciting activities for children and adults alike, ensuring a memorable experience for everyone in the family.
-Enjoy fun-filled games, face painting, and more.
+Enjoy fun-filled games, Dance, and more.

 **Raffle Prizes:** Don't miss your chance to win fantastic prizes in our Diwali raffle.